Pseudo-Marginal Hamiltonian Monte Carlo: Numerical Illustrations

-We ran \pmhmc, pseudo-marginal slice sampling \cite{MurrayG:2015}, and Particle Gibbs \cite{andrieudoucetholenstein2010} for 7\,000 iterations, all using $N=128$.
+We ran \pmhmc, pseudo-marginal slice sampling \citep{MurrayG:2015}, and Particle Gibbs \citep{andrieudoucetholenstein2010} for 7\,000 iterations, all using $N=128$.
 We note that Gibbs sampling type algorithms (of which our Particle Gibbs sampler is an example) are the \emph{de facto} standard methods for Bayesian GLMMs.
+For the pseudo-marginal slice sampling we used a SS+MH algorithm where for $\theta$ we have one MH step for each component and for for $\uvar$ we used elliptical slice sampling.
 Figure~\ref{fig:glmm_mu} shows traces for the parameters $\mu_1$ and $\mu_2$, with additional results reported in the \suppmat.
 The \pmhmc method clearly outperforms the competing methods in terms of mixing (the computational cost per iteration is about 3.5 times higher for \pmhmc than for pseudo-marginal slice sampling in our implementation).
-In particular, compared to the results of Section~\ref{sec:sinc2}, we note that \pmhmc handles this more challenging model with a 13-dimensional $\theta$ much better than the pseudo-marginal slice sampling which appears here to struggle for high-dimensional $\theta$.
+In particular, compared to the results of Section~\ref{sec:sinc2}, we note that \pmhmc handles this more challenging model with a 13-dimensional $\theta$ much better than the pseudo-marginal slice sampling which appears here to struggle for high-dimensional~$\theta$.

 However, we also note that the pseudo-marginal HMC algorithm gets stuck for quite many iterations around iteration 1\thinspace000 (see Figure~\ref{fig:glmm_mu}).
 Experiments suggest that this stickiness is an issue inherited from the marginal HMC (which pseudo-marginal HMC approximates) and is not specific to the pseudo-marginal HMC algorithm.
 Specifically, we have experienced that the pseudo-marginal HMC sampler tends to get stuck at large values of $\lambda_1$ or $\lambda_2$, \ie, in the right tail of the posterior for one of these parameters.
-A potential solution to address this issue is to use a state-dependent mass matrix as in the Riemannian manifold HMC \cite{GirolamiC:2011}.
+A potential solution to address this issue is to use a state-dependent mass matrix as in the Riemannian manifold HMC \citep{GirolamiC:2011}.